-When it comes to the quality of living, Canada was named the #1 country in the world for five consecutive years including 2020.
-It also placed the fifth-best country globally for women and second-best country in general.
+When it comes to the quality of living, Canada has always been included among the top countries in the world.
+It was also placed as the fifth-best country globally for women and the second-best country in general.
 Yet, there is one more thing Canada is best at, and it’s a well-developed education system.
 The country has seen a consistent increase in international student admissions, proving its effective teaching methods and high-quality research.
 In this article, we will be looking at our list of best universities in Canada for international students.

-Is Canada Good for International Students to Study in?
+Is Canada a Good Place to Study for International Students?

 International students are more than welcome to study in Canada, especially as the Canadian Ministry of Education is taking active steps to streamline the process.
-You can choose from top-ranking universities that offer comprehensive programs at the Bachelor’s and Master’s degree levels.
+You can choose from top-ranking universities that offer comprehensive programs at the bachelor’s, master’s, and Ph.D. degree levels.

 The most popular programs pursued by international students are areas related to business, social sciences, environmental sciences, medicine, and engineering.
 Universities focus on timely and relevant research, and students’ academic experiences will be based on progressive and innovative practices.